yt-project/yt/doc/source/visualizing/plots.rst

 .. note:: Not every data types have support for off-axis slices yet.
    Currently, this operation is supported for grid based data with cartesian geometry.
+   In some cases (like SPH data) an off-axis projection over a thin region might be used instead.

 .. _projection-plots: